tweag/nickel/doc/manual/correctness.md

 In essence, the purpose of types and contracts is the same: to ensure that an expression verifies some desired properties.
 And when it doesn't, the interpreter must fail with an informative error message.
-There is a wide range of properties that can be tested, for example:
+There is a wide range of properties that can be checked for, such as:

 - To evaluate to a number.
 - To evaluate to the same value as this other field `foo` of the same configuration.